marsbroshok/mlops-labs/environment-setup/lab-01-env-setup-ai-notebook/README.md

 ### Provisioning an AI Platform notebook instance

-You can provision an instance of **AI Platform Notebooks** using the custom container image created in the previous steps using   [the GCP Console](https://cloud.google.com/ai-platform/notebooks/docs/custom-container) or using the `gcloud` command.
+You can provision an instance of **AI Platform Notebooks** using  [GCP Console](https://cloud.google.com/ai-platform/notebooks/docs/custom-container) or using the `gcloud` command.
 To provision the instance using `gcloud`.

 ```
 ZONE=[YOUR_ZONE]